-Your bike All of these trips are designed for drop bar racing bikes which are ideal for the challenging terrain.
+All of these trips are designed for drop bar road bikes which are ideal for the challenging terrain.
 Due to the large amount of climbing on many of the trips, either a compact (50/34 tooth) or triple chainset is recommended.
-In addition you could consider fitting up to a 28 or 29 tooth rear cassette.
+In addition you could consider fitting up to a 28 or 32 tooth rear cassette.
 Quality road bikes are available for hire locally on most tours if you prefer not to travel with your own bike.
 Feel free to bring your own saddle and pedals for additional comfort and familiarity.

-Fitness and experience Due to the challenging nature of the riding on these trips, a good level of road cycling experience and fitness is important.
+Due to the challenging nature of the riding on these trips, a good level of road cycling experience and fitness is important.
 That said, the basic routes are manageable for most regular fit cyclists with one or two cols to climb each day.
-Trips featuring a cyclosportive event will be very tough, whatever your fitness level, and you should be prepared to push yourself and spend a long day in the saddle.
+Trips featuring a sportive event will be tougher as they feature a challenging event, whatever your fitness level you should be prepared to push yourself and spend a long day in the saddle on these trips.

 The fitter you are before you go, the more likely you are to enjoy the trip and feel confident in your ability to complete the rides.
 Although it is impossible in the UK to replicate the climbs of the Alps and Pyrenees, with some focus on stamina and plenty of hills you can prepare yourself well.
 Booking onto a holiday like this is a great incentive to get out, ride on a regular basis and get fitter!

 "To me the attraction of competing on a bike is a mixture of things.
 I ride with girls in a team from all over the world, so it’s a mixture of travel and meeting people from different cultures and then just the challenge of being the best that I can be.
 Tour of Flanders is my favourite race, it’s definitely a challenge and for anyone to say that they’ve completed the route is pretty special."

 Lizzie Armitstead – Team GB Olympic Silver Medal Winning Cyclist